-Much like a dishwasher, it cleanses and flushes itself of the build up your brain collected during the stress of the day.
-During deep sleep, the brain dilates the spaces where the spinal fluid flows through them.
-Upon awakening, the canals and channels resume their smaller areas.
-As they close down, they wash away extra debride found within our brains.
-Without a steady, predictable sleep schedule, this debride builds up instead of getting flushed away.
+Much like a dishwasher, your brain cleanses and flushes itself of the build-up collected during the stress of the day.
+During deep sleep, the brain dilates the spaces where the spinal fluid flows throughout the brain.
+Upon awakening, the canals and channels resume their smaller size.
+As they close down, they wash away extra debris found within our brains.
+Without a steady, predictable sleep schedule, this debris builds up instead of getting flushed away.

-People who get 6-7 hours of sleep for several years instead of 8 have a junkyard of debriding found at a cellular level in their brain, and they have the cognitive decline to match.
-Slower thinking, more depression and a higher risk of dementia the longer this problem lingers on.
+People who get 6-7 hours of sleep for several years instead of 8 have a junkyard of debris found at a cellular level in their brain.
+They have the cognitive decline to match.
+Slower thinking, more depression and a higher risk of dementia looms in brains suffering from low sleep.
+The longer this problem continues, the worse the brain functions.

 Without using any medications, the researchers used lifestyle management techniques to lengthen the time and quality of their sleep for two weeks.
 Half the patients were told to make no changes, and the other half worked on improved sleep hygiene.

 All of them wore a monitor that assessed their sleep quality and duration.
-At the conclusion of the study, global cognitive function and attention improved by 7% and 10% respectively, with a tendency for improved memory and executive functions as well.
+At the conclusion of the study, global-cognitive-function, and attention improved by 7% and 10% respectively.
+They also showed a tendency for improved memory and executive functions.

-Two reasons: First, it clearly showed the poor functioning brains linked to short sleep and a fat tummy.
-However, is not new information but does continue to bolster our understanding that there is a link between obesity and brain function.
+First, it clearly linked sluggish brains to short sleep and a fat tummy.
+This is not new information.
+The research bolsters our known link between obesity and brain function.

-Second, it shows that in only two short weeks of improved sleep hygiene, brains can function better.
-Chronically sleep-deprived obese people make up such a large segment of the US population.
-Most of you reading this would fall into that group.
+Second, it shows two weeks can make a difference!
+In only two short weeks of improved sleep-hygiene, brains can function better.
+Chronically sleep-deprived, obese people make up a large part of the U.S. population.
+They make up a large part of the patients that visit my internal medicine clinic.
+Most of you reading this fall into that group.

 High amounts of glucose found in the blood and brain attract water.
 Water and “electricity” don’t mix.
-This water produces swelling and inflammation that disrupts brain processing.
-Your brain function and efficiency reduce thanks to this swelling.
+The swollen, inflamed tissue associated with increased insulin slows brain processing.
+Chronic swelling within your brain slows the speed of your messages.
 If there’s one fatty tissue in your body you want well-nourished, it’s your brain.

 The quality of the fat produced daily inside your brain depends on how well-nourished your brain’s fat-making cells are.
 If these cells are swollen and inflamed, the fat they produce is flimsy and breaks down quickly.

 During ketosis, the quality of the fat lining your mental circuits improves, as does the depth and quality of your sleep.
 A swollen brain is easily fatigued, yet does not sleep well.
-The longer your brain is exposed to higher ketones and lower blood sugars, the better you sleep.
+The longer you expose your brain to higher ketones and lower blood sugars, the better you sleep.

-This little mineral is the key to dozens of processes in your brain.
-Ketosis almost always forces symptoms of low magnesium to come to the attention of my patients.
+This little mineral holds the key to dozens of processes in your brain.
+Ketosis forces symptoms of low magnesium to come to the attention of my patients.
 Ketosis transition flushes your body of the excess fluids in the first ten days.
 This correction happens at the expense of magnesium, along with calcium, potassium and other minerals.

 Many studies link poor sleep to calcium and magnesium deficiencies.
 The magnesium loss produces the most significant symptoms to my patients.

 I do my best to warn them about this and advise them to replace that magnesium from Day #1 of the keto diet.
-But, there are a lot of things going on those first few days in ketosis, and many patients can’t keep up with all the changes.
+Many transitions occupy them first few days in ketosis.
+Often patients can’t keep up with all these changes.

 The Biological Benefits of Magnesium